Looking for how to share Google Analytics access with others on your team? You’re in the right place.

 Now, fill in the email address(es) you want to add and hit enter.
 Google will make sure it’s an existing Google account (only Google accounts can access Analytics).
 You can keep the box checked if you want the user to be notified.

 Then, go ahead and choose the access level for your new user(s) from the list.
-You’ll notice that GA4 has two extra options to deny access to cost- or revenue-related metrics:
+You’ll also notice two extra options to deny access to cost- or revenue-related metrics:

 When you’re ready, click the blue Add button.